-(2) Whether the Standard Chartered Loan and the Citibank Loan should be excluded from the determination of the value of the pool of matrimonial assets or borne solely by the Wife

-11 The Husband argues that the Standard Chartered Loan and the Citibank Loan should not be included when determining the value of the pool of matrimonial assets as these liabilities were incurred by the Wife "for her own benefit and without the knowledge or consent of the Husband".30 Alternatively, if these loans are included in the pool of matrimonial assets, the Husband seeks for them to be borne solely by the Wife because they were taken out "in her sole name and benefit and for the purpose of benefiting the family".31 There is likely a typographical error in the quoted phrase, which concludes the section relating to the Husband's submissions on why the Wife should be solely responsible for the Standard Chartered Loan and the Citibank Loan, given that it contradicts the Husband's previous raising of "serious questions" as to whether the loans were for the purpose of benefit.33

-12 The Wife argues that these loans should be considered and deducted from the pool of matrimonial assets.
-She does not dispute the purpose of these loans -ie, that the Standard Chartered Loan was taken out by her to finance her personal investments, and the Citibank Loan was taken out to finance AIA Platinum Legacy Policy no XXXXXX485 ("AIA Platinum Legacy Policy").34 However, the Wife points out that while the Husband seeks to exclude the Standard Chartered Loan and the Citibank Loan, "he wants to 'enjoy the benefits' those loans had generated, i.e., the balance in the [Standard Chartered Bank] Cash Account XXX425 of \$1,953,407.06 and the surrender value of the AIA Platinum Legacy Policy no. XXXXXX485 of \$198,454.52".
+- (2) Whether the Standard Chartered Loan and the Citibank Loan should be excluded from the determination of the value of the pool of matrimonial assets or borne solely by the Wife - The Husband argues that the Standard Chartered Loan and the Citibank Loan should not be included when determining the value of the pool of matrimonial assets as these liabilities were incurred by the Wife "for her own benefit and without the knowledge or consent of the Husband".
+Alternatively, if these loans are included in the pool of matrimonial assets, the Husband seeks for them to be borne solely by the Wife because they were taken out "in her sole name and benefit and for the purpose of benefiting the family".
+There is likely a typographical error in the quoted phrase, which concludes the section relating to the Husband's submissions on why the Wife should be solely responsible for the Standard Chartered Loan and the Citibank Loan, given that it contradicts the Husband's previous raising of "serious questions" as to whether the loans were for the purpose of benefiting the family, 32 as well as his assertions that the loans were for the Wife's own benefit.
+33 - The Wife argues that these loans should be considered and deducted from the pool of matrimonial assets.
+She does not dispute the purpose of these loans -ie, that the Standard Chartered Loan was taken out by her to finance her personal investments, and the Citibank Loan was taken out to finance AIA Platinum Legacy Policy no XXXXXXXX485 ("AIA Platinum Legacy Policy").34 However, the Wife points out that while the Husband seeks to exclude the Standard Chartered Loan and the Citibank Loan, "he wants to 'enjoy the benefits' those loans had generated, i.e., the balance in the [Standard Chartered Bank] Cash Account XXX425 of \$1,953,407.06 and the surrender value of the AIA Platinum Legacy Policy no. XXXXXXXX485 of \$198,454.52".
 She submits that he is not entitled to claim the benefits of the cash generated in related bank accounts while disclaiming the associated liabilities.35

-30 Husband's Written Submissions at paras 20(b) and 35.
+Husband's Written Submissions at paras 20(b) and 35.

-33 Husband's Written Submissions at paras 20(b) and 37.
+Husband's Written Submissions at paras 20(b) and 37.

-13 In relation to the Standard Chartered Loan, the Wife has tendered statements from the Standard Chartered Bank in support of her submission that the Standard Chartered Loan of S\$707,681.27 was taken out to finance a portfolio of investments.36 An Interim Portfolio Valuation Report issued by Standard Chartered for the period of 1 to 30 September 2022 included a cash balance of S\$1,953,407.06 (or US\$1,360,974.75),37 gains such as those from dividend payments38 and sale of securities,39 and liabilities such as loans.40 Notably, in addition to the cash balance of S\$1,953,407,06, several other assets claimed by the Husband are also part of this Investment Portfolio.
-For example, the Wife's shareholdings in Meta Platforms Inc., Paypal Holdings Inc., Microsoft Corporation, Apple Inc., Alphabet Inc., and Vodafone Group Plc all
+In relation to the Standard Chartered Loan, the Wife has tendered statements from the Standard Chartered Bank in support of her submission that the Standard Chartered Loan of S\$707,681.27 was taken out to finance a portfolio of investments.36 An Interim Portfolio Valuation Report issued by Standard Chartered for the period of 1 to 30 September 2022 included a cash balance of S\$1,953,407.06 (or US\$1,360,974.75),37 gains such as those from dividend payments38 and sale of securities,39 and liabilities such as loans.40 Notably, in addition to the cash balance of S\$1,953,407,06, several other assets claimed by the Husband are also part of this Investment Portfolio.
+For example, the Wife's shareholdings in Meta Platforms Inc., Paypal Holdings Inc., Microsoft Corporation, Apple Inc., Alphabet Inc., and Vodafone Group Plc all fall under this portfolio.41 These assets have been included by the Husband when calculating the pool of matrimonial assets,42 of which he claims a 50% share.43